newville/wxmplot/_sources/imagepanel.txt

    :param dpi:    dots per inch for figure.
    :param messenger: function for accepting output messages.
    :type messenger: callable or ``None``
-   :param data_callback: function to call with new data, on :meth:`display`
-   :type data_callback: callable or ``None``

    The *size*, and *dpi* arguments are sent to matplotlib's :class:`Figure`.
 The *messenger* should should be a function that accepts text messages from the panel for informational display.
 The default value is to use :func:`sys.stdout.write`.

-   The *data_callback* is useful if some parent frame wants to know if the data has been changed with :meth:`display`.  :class:`ImageFrame` uses this to display the intensity max/min values.

    Extra keyword parameters are sent to the wx.Panel.